 Caterina De Nave began in television in Auckland in the early 70s, initially as a script editor on Play School.
 The show moved to Dunedin in 1975 and De Nave followed, producing and directing on it for a number of years.
 Interviewed for an article in 1974, she sounded keen to move beyond the backroom roles traditionally assigned to women in television at that time.
 De Nave told Thursday magazine that "there is this idea that women have certain roles such as production assistants, continuity, makeup, costumes, cups of tea.
 And there are very few women directors."

 Though De Nave would go on to direct on everything from Shortland Street to Pioneer Women, it was as a producer and TV executive that she really made her mark.
-Her producing credits include internationally successful sci-fi series, The Boy From Andromeda; hit comedy The Topp Twins; and family dramas Steel Riders and Children of the Dog Star.
+Her producing credits include globally successful sci-fi series The Boy From Andromeda; hit big screen comedy The Topp Twins; and family dramas Steel Riders and Children of the Dog Star.

-The following year De Nave was appointed Head of Entertainment at TVNZ, becoming the first female to head a department in that organisation — a significant advance in opportunities for women within local television.
+The following year De Nave was appointed Head of Entertainment at TVNZ, becoming the first female to head a department there — a significant advance in opportunities for women within local television.
 She then became Head of Development at South Pacific Pictures, the in-house subsidiary created by TVNZ to make drama programmes.